 Advice and insights

 Frank Catalano’s blog includes posts on marketing and branding strategy as well as summaries of, and links to, his tech and edtech writing.
-His analysis and commentary about tech’s effect on consumers and education appears in his GeekWire column, in contributions to the NPR/KQED education news site MindShift, in occasional work for the edtech news site EdSurge and, historically, on the tech news site TechFlash.
+His analysis and commentary about tech’s effect on consumers and education appears in his GeekWire column, in contributions to the NPR/KQED education news site MindShift and the edtech news site EdSurge and, historically, on the tech news site TechFlash.

 He keynoted the BbWorld Transact 2012 conference and the Education Industry Association’s 2011 EDVentures conference, and spoke at MIT Enterprise Forum’s Obstacles and Opportunities for Entrepreneurs in Education, the Software and Information Industry Association’s Ed Tech Industry Summit and EdNET 2012.